austintackaberry/100-days-of-code/log.md

 ### Day 281: March 5, 2018

-**Today's Progress**: Added downshift contribution to portfolio, continued reading YDKJS
+**Today's Progress**: Added downshift contribution to portfolio, continued reading YDKJS, published my first blogpost!

 **Thoughts**: Though YDKJS is not dry (it's written in a way such that makes it seem like a casual read), it is dense.
 And it takes a lot of mental energy.
 Therefore, it is hard to read for long stretches.
+Publishing my first Medium post is pretty cool.
+Now I just need to find a way to share it with others.

 ### Day 282: March 6, 2018